-Two of the regimes proposed are to produce durable hardwood logs, each of which suits different site types.
-These regimes offer prospective hardwood growers, who will have different objectives and varying land types, two main options for how to grow trees for clear fell harvest.
+Two of the regimes proposed involve production of durable hardwood logs, each of which suits different site types.
+These regimes offer prospective hardwood growers, who will have different objectives and varying land types, two main options for growing trees for clear fell harvest.

-These two regimes - a short rotation producing peeler poles and a longer rotation to produce larger logs - have been assessed as to the economic feasibility that each offers to produce hardwood logs to supply value chains producing engineered wood products and durable sawn timber.
-(See Section 4 for economic modelling.)
+These two regimes - a short rotation producing peeler poles and a longer rotation to produce larger logs - have been assessed as to the economic feasibility that each offers in producing hardwood logs to supply value chains with outputs of engineered wood products and durable sawn timber.
+(See Section 5 for economic modelling.)